Long after the human patients recover from the coronavirus and inflation is behind us, small businesses will still be struggling.

 - fewer owners

 Embrace the disruption and move the pieces around the board, at least in your mind.

 New debt and lingering death

-It’s worth some thought as to whether the business can handle more debt.
-What is the current debt structure, and were you paying that debt down before the pandemic?
+However, it’s worth some thought as to whether the business can handle more debt.
+What is the current debt structure, and were you paying that debt down before the current distress?

 Another way to think about more borrowing is that it may be essential as a short term strategy to keep food on the table until you have more options outside of the current business.